alirzglshn/shortest-path-finder/README.md

 🔷 Project Overview

-Shortest Path Finder is a RESTful API built with Django REST Framework that allows you to:
+Shortest Path Finder is a restfull API built with Django REST Framework that allows you to:

 Create, retrieve, update, and delete graphs, nodes, and edges.